alantoris/latam-interview/README.md

 - **DELETE** `/users/{uuid}/`
   Deletes a specific user.

-We can find within the postman folder, at the root of the project, a series of examples to be able to use this API against our localhost.
+We can find within the postman folder, at the root of the project, a series of examples to be able to use this API against our deployed API.
+We just need to define an environment variable inside postman called HOST with the value of https://swe-test-alantoris-317986988721.southamerica-east1.run.app

 For a more detailed description of endpoints, parameters, request and response formats, please refer to the full documentation at: